 During the trial, Justin testified, “I did not hit Blaise.
 When I put him to bed, he was fine.”
 When asked if Blaise had blood on his face when Justin put him to bed, Justin replied that he didn’t notice because he was drunk.
-I’m sensing a theme here.
 Justin walked through one of the many iterations of his story, explaining how Blaise was behaving “like a zombie” and was unable to lift his head, walk, talk, keep his eyes open, or maintain muscle control.
 With this, he unknowingly cemented his own guilt, as he was describing to the letter the signs of a massive brain injury like the one Blaise suffered.

 On February 25, 2010, the jury deliberated for all of two hours before returning with the unanimous verdict: guilty of homicide by child abuse.

 Immediately after the trial ended, the sentencing hearing commenced.
 Anne Williams asked Circuit Judge Kristi Harrington to impose the maximum penalty on the sorry piece of trash sitting in the defendant’s chair, mentioning a phone call between Justin and Jenn in which Justin said he would spend the rest of his life “making this up” to Jenn.
-As if anything he could possibly do could make up for the murder of her child!
+As if anything he could possibly do would make up for the murder of her child!

 During the sentencing, Blaise’s grandfather and Jennifer’s father, Leonard Spoerl, spoke about how he and Sharon moved from New Jersey to South Carolina, expecting to retire and spend a lot of time with their children and grandchildren.
 (According to a friend of Jennifer’s, although she was old enough to live on her own, she had no choice but to move along with her parents; after three DUI convictions within a year, as well as a charge of assaulting an officer, Jenn wouldn’t get her driver’s license back for over a decade.)

 Justin’s attorney asked the judge not to give him the maximum penalty so he could someday be reunited with his own son.
 Justin’s mother, who was visiting from Guantanamo Bay, where she was stationed due to her position with Homeland Security, pleaded with the judge to take pity on her son, saying she knew he hadn’t committed the crime.
-(Hey, if nothing else, at least there’s an example of a mom trying to protect her son at all costs; this story’s short on those.)

 For his part, Justin maintained his innocence at the sentencing hearing.
 “I didn’t do it,” he told Judge Harrington.
 “I don’t have that mentality.”